 - Have made the fee payment for the subsequent trimester’s full-time enrolment.

-- Submitted a completed application form before the closing date
+- Have submitted a completed application form before the closing date; and

-All applicants who satisfy the eligibility criteria shall be interviewed.
+3.1 All applicants who satisfy the eligibility criteria shall be interviewed.
 Such an interview serves two purposes.
-Firstly, to verify the information provided by applicants.
-Secondly, to allow for a verbal communication assessment of the applicant to be made.
-Effective and easily understood verbal communication/public speaking is vital – to be considered an all-round - MIT scholar.
+First, to verify the information provided by applicants.
+Secondly, to allow for a verbal communication assessment of the applicant.
+Effective and easily understood verbal communication/public speaking is vital to be considered an all-round MIT scholar.
 Applicants who do not meet the criteria at the interview stage will not be considered further.

 Note: Students previously ineligible for this scholarship do not automatically become eligible as a consequence of any individual result being amended as the outcome of an appeal or review.